 Introverts prefer writing out their thoughts by email or text rather than expressing them in person, while extroverts prefer to come right out at the moment and talk things through.
 By accepting these differences, introverts and extroverts can periodically shift from their preferred style of communication to accommodate and support each other.

 Extroverts can unintentionally talk over introverts in their excitement to promote their ideas.
 By breaking at points during their presentation to ask for feedback and then carefully listening to the responses, an extrovert’s overt energy will be less likely to freeze out the introverts.

 Introverts shine when given the space and time to use their laser focus talents on important tasks such as planning and research.
 Awareness can help the extrovert to reign back and patiently give the introvert a chance to engage their careful thinking process.
 On the other hand, introverts can cooperate with extroverts by coming out of their shell and clearly communicating their ideas and updates on projects.

 To develop more introverted skills and self-awareness, the highly sociable extrovert can benefit from quiet alone time to more carefully process work goals and strategies.
 While the reserved introvert can build confidence by preparing questions and key points in advance of a meeting so they are ready to speak up and be heard.

 Introverts and extroverts forge highly beneficial partnerships working together on key initiatives and projects.
-When an extrovert comes up with an idea, talking it over with an introvert can generate deeper understanding and offer important details to consider that will expand the concept even further.
-Conversely, an introvert with a new idea can be pushed along by an extravert to take the idea from the thinking stage into action.
+When an extrovert comes up with an idea, talking it over with an introvert can generate a deeper understanding and offer important details to consider that will expand the concept even further.
+Conversely, an introvert with a new idea can be pushed along by an extrovert to take the idea from the thinking stage into action.

 The diversity of perspectives contributes to making a company more progressive, innovative, and productive.
 When introverts and extroverts welcome each other’s differences and capitalize on their strengths, they create dynamic teams that help build a business and a culture of acceptance.